More on setwise climbability properties: Indestructible and absolute properness

 \section{Indestructible and absolute properness}

 As we mentioned after Theorem \ref{thm:scpap}, $**$-tactically closed forcing does not necessarily preserve $\mathrm{PFA}$.
 In this section we take a closer look on the extent of preservation of fragments of $\mathrm{PFA}$ under $**$-tactically closed forcing.
+For this purpose, we newly introduce two strengthenings of properness, to define corresponding fragments of $\mathrm{PFA}$.

 \begin{dfn} \begin{enumerate}[(1)] \item A poset $\mathbb{P}$ is said to be {\it indestructibly proper} if $\mathbb{P}\times\mathbb{Q}$ is proper for every $\sigma$-closed poset $\mathbb{Q}$. \item A poset $\mathbb{P}$ is said to be {\it absolutely proper} if $\mathbb{P}$ is proper in $V^\mathbb{Q}$ for every $\sigma$-closed poset $\mathbb{Q}$. \end{enumerate} \end{dfn}